 Bitwig Studio is a registered trademark of Bitwig GmbH, registered in the U.S. and other countries.
 VST is a registered trademark of Steinberg Media Technologies GmbH.
 ASIO is a registered trademark and software of Steinberg Media Technologies GmbH.
-ASIO is a registered trademark and software of a steinberg Media Technologies GmbH.
-ASIO v3 by zplane.development.
-Mac OS X, Safari, and iTunes are registered trademarks of Apple Inc., registered in the U.S. and other countries.
+ASIO is a registered trademark and software of Apple Inc., registered in the U.S. and other countries.
+Windows is a registered trademark of Apple Inc., registered in the U.S. and other countries.
 Windows is a registered trademark of Microsoft Corporation in the United States and/or other countries.
 CLAP [http://cleveraudio.org] is an audio plug-in standard.
 All other products and company names are trademarks or registered trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.
 All specifications are subject to change without notice.